JSPlacid/JSPlacid/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...c language, django, web3 (solidity & blockchain), vue js and data structures
+- 🌱 I’m currently learning ...c language, django, web3 (solidity & blockchain), vue js
 - 👯 I’m looking to collaborate on ... website development and blockchain tech with great minds
 - 🤔 I’m looking for help with ... algorithms, data structures
 - 💬 technologies i use: HTML5, CSS3, SASS, javascript (ES6), python, react js